Edited by: Keri Stooksbury

 As a new member, you can often earn a welcome bonus as well.
 Simply navigate to the Bonuses tab at the top and choose the Welcome Bonus.

 The most common bonus offer is 1,000 bonus AAdvantage miles after spending $25 at a participating restaurant in your first 30 days of membership, but it changes frequently.

 You’ll earn between 1 and 5 miles per dollar spent at participating restaurants with the AAdvantage Dining program.
 You’ll earn 3 miles per dollar if you opt-in to email notifications, and you’ll earn 5 miles per dollar when you reach VIP status.
 This status is earned after you dine at participating restaurants 11 times.
 Note that you’ll only earn 1 point per dollar if you opt out of email notifications, severely limiting your earning potential.

 Hot Tip: You can add any and all of your credit cards to AAdvantage Dining — not just your AAdvantage cards.
 The only catch is your credit cards cannot already be enrolled in other miles-earning dining programs that are part of the Rewards Network.
 This includes other airline dining programs.

-If you’re an American Airlines co-branded credit card holder, you can use SimplyMiles to earn extra AAdvantage miles for in-store purchases.
+If you’re a Mastercard holder, you can use SimplyMiles to earn extra AAdvantage miles for online and in-store purchases.
 Just register for an account using your AAdvantage number, link any Mastercard, and then activate your targeted offers.
 It’s a great way to earn bonus miles with little effort.

 If you have a co-branded hotel credit card, you may be able to transfer your hotel points to American Airlines.